acquia/blt/readme/skills.md

  * [Netbeans](http://netbeans.org/features/php/)

 ##Front End Technologies
+These are technologies used by the [COG theme](https://www.drupal.org/project/cog) and while not directly part of BLT, they are often integrated directly into BLT commands.
 ###[Gulp](http://gulpjs.com/)
 gulp is a toolkit for automating painful or time-consuming tasks in your development workflow, so you can stop messing around and build something.